 Many taxpayers are eligible to claim educational tax credits through the Lifetime Learning Credit or the American Opportunity Tax Credit.
 Eligibility for these tax credits is affected by family adjusted gross income, amounts of qualified educational charges paid and enrollment status.
-Only payments made for the appropriate tax year for qualified educational charges will be eligible for tax credits on your current year tax forms.
-Qualified educational charges include tuition, fees, and books (undergraduate only), but exclude room and board, and other nonacademic fees.
+Only payments made for the appropriate tax year for qualified educational charges will be eligible for tax credits on your current year's tax forms.
+Qualified educational charges include tuition, fees, and books (undergraduate only), but exclude room and board, and other non-academic fees.
 In addition to the credits, taxpayers may be eligible to claim a student loan interest deduction and/or a tuition and fees deduction.

 Please note, BTC does not provide personal tax advice.
 We suggest you contact a qualified tax professional for additional information.
-In late January, 1098-T forms are mailed to students.
+In late January 1098-T forms made available electronically in ctcLink student accounts and/or are mailed to students.
 These forms show eligible charges billed, and grants and /or scholarships processed in the applicable year.

-Additional information is available at www.irs.gov
+Additional information is available at www.irs.gov.